-The community is active in fundraising for the church and this year three gardens were opened for an open gardens event with cream teas and a jazz band.
-In recent years Kittisford House has hosted a fundraising Christmas dinner for the community in a beautiful large barn.
+The community is active in fundraising for the church and this year three gardens were opened for an Open Gardens event with cream teas and a jazz band.
+In recent years, Kittisford

+House has hosted a fundraising Christmas dinner for the community in a beautiful large barn.
 This is always a very special event for the community and is usually over-subscribed.

-ALL SAINTS' CHURCH, ROCKWELL GREEN People are drawn to All Saints' Church due to its traditional Anglo-Catholic style of worship.
-Over 60% of the congregation come from outside the parish, some even passing other churches to get there.
-Emphasis is on a weekly, Sunday morning Sung Eucharist with traditional and modern hymns used during the service.
+ALL SAINTS' CHURCH, ROCKWELL GREEN

+People are drawn to All Saints' Church for its traditional Anglo-Catholic style of worship and friendly congregation.
+Over 60% of them come from outside the parish, some even passing other churches to get here.
+Emphasis is on a weekly, Sunday morning Sung Eucharist with traditional and modern hymns used.
 A warm welcome from the Sidesmen, a sit anywhere seating policy and refreshments after every service has gained us a reputation for being very friendly.
-Being on the road to Exeter, we have displays outside our church for special services e.g. harvest and Remembrance day.
+As we are on the Exeter Road, we have outside displays outside for special services e.g. Remembrance day or harvest.

 We are a very "bubbly" congregation, any excuse and we serve Prosecco to mark special occasions (e.g. a golden wedding) or just to celebrate (e.g. Easter or the finishing of the spire).
-There is a fund-raising committee who regularly come up with a variety of ideas for bi-monthly events that try to appeal to different sections of the wider community whilst being conscious of the rising cost of living.
+The fund-raising committee regularly come up with a variety of ideas for monthly events that try to appeal to different sections of the wider community whilst being conscious of the rising cost of living.
 Events that have proved popular have been the Quiz night with Fish and Chip supper and the Strawberry and Prosecco events.
 The former supported the local fish and chip shop as well as making it easy for the catering team!
 There is an annual fête (free for children) where we cater appropriately throughout the day.
-Several of us hold food hygiene certificates and we asked other churches to join us when they needed renewal recently.
+Several of us hold food hygiene certificates and other churches joined us when they needed renewal recently.

 Due to falling shingles, money had to be raised during covid restrictions to "Save our Spire" (SOS) or the church would be considered dangerous and have to close.
-We raised over £22,000 in many creative ways through our SOS events as follows:- Sign Our Shingles - very popular with village residents, £1 per shingle, £5 for 6 shingles See Our Scrawls (art exhibition) - local artists work on sale and we were given 10% of sales Savour Our Strawberries (a strawberry tea and a strawberry and prosecco evening) - this was during the period when only 30 people could attend, but it is now an annual event.
+We raised over £22,000 in many creative ways through our SOS events as follows:-

+Sign Our Shingles - very popular with village residents, £1 per shingle, £5 for 6 shingles See Our Scrawls (art exhibition) - local artists work on sale and we were given 10% of sales Savour Our Strawberries (a strawberry tea and a strawberry and prosecco evening) - this was during the period when only 30 people could attend, but it is now an annual event.

 Sell Our Surplus - a car boot sale on the hottest day of the year!

 Shlurp Our Sh'liquour - a cheese and wine information and tasting evening See Our Shroud - a weekend of the touring exhibition of the Turin Shroud replica.
 Sponsorship/Outreach/Summer fête - sponsorship was sought from local businesses, a new housing developer and various grant giving bodies.
-Our outreach group "Knit, sew and Natter" baked cakes for a cake stall and a local craft group donated some of the money they raised on a craft stall.
-Our fête was enhanced by an antique dealer valuing items for people for a donation to the church.
-The Lang Room is behind the church and has a car park and is used as the church hall.
-This small hall is useful for the whole village as it has good facilities i.e. ramped entrance, full disabled facilities and a well equipped kitchen.
-It is used for children's birthday parties and funeral catering.
+Our outreach group "Knit, sew and Natter" baked cakes and a local craft group donated some of the money they raised on a craft stall.
+Our fête was enhanced by an antique dealer valuing items for people for a small donation to the church.

+Behind the church is the Lang Room which can be let out to small groups and brings in an income.
+This small hall is useful for community use as it has good facilities i.e. ramped entrance, full disabled facilities and a wellequipped kitchen.
+It is also used for children's birthday parties and funeral catering.
 The Coronation was celebrated with a free tea for all and included instructions on how to make your own crown!